muggy8/improbable/have-and-havenot/rM7jQact.md

 "Mikay has just offered to help us with the pre-exam assessments!!!"
 Ethan shouted excitedly into his bracelet but I paid him no mind.

-I don't know how many applicants I'll be nssessing but that was trivial to me at this point.
+I don't know how many applicants I'll be assessing but that was trivial to me at this point.

 As long as the exams would end up being properly conducted and the the duties of the school fulfilled, then a few extra applicant assessments were perfectly fine by me.

 Ethan spoke into his bracelet for a while before he finally turned to me again.

 "I...
-I'm sorry Master Mikay but... we aren't able to re-order the assessment schedule this late into the assessment to have you assess the top applicants..."
+I'm sorry Master Mikay but... we aren't able to re-order the assessment schedule this late into the assessment process to allow you to assess the top applicants..."
 Ethan told me dissapointingly.

 "Ethan, please, enough with all this overcomplicating.
 I said I'd help assess the applicants, I didn't say I would assess the best applicants."
 I scolded.